CandiceChuDVM/RNA-Seq/CTEHR-Training.md

-All contents are adapted from [chapkinlab](https://github.com/chapkinlab/sequencing-pipeline/wiki).
+All blockquotes are adapted from [chapkinlab](https://github.com/chapkinlab/sequencing-pipeline/wiki).
+For example:

 >This is a guide to get you started quickly with beginning to use our sequencing pipeline for analyzing your RNA-seq datasets.